samueltenka/stronglenses/report.markdown

 recall would still be valuable, and even better a classifier that knew when it was sure or unsure.
-We thus investigate the relation of accuracy to our (probabilistic) models' confidences, computed as the maximum max(p, 1-p) of the predicted probability distribution, with their accuracies.
+We thus investigate the relation of accuracy to our (probabilistic) models' confidences, computed as the maximum max(p, 1-p) of the predicted probability distribution.
 Specifically, we plot the accuracy (of the model on the datapoints on which the model is most confident) vs the number of datapoints we require.